adriacabeza/Yello/README.md

 	- Flashing yellow: user connected

 ## Execute orders to the drone
-> for more information check [TelloPy](https://github.com/hanyazou/TelloPy/tree/develop-0.7.0/tellopy/_internal)
-To execute orderts to the drone, you have to send packets with the hex code of the instruction that is desired.
+> For more information check [TelloPy](https://github.com/hanyazou/TelloPy/tree/develop-0.7.0/tellopy/_internal), to execute orderts to the drone, you have to send packets with the hex code of the instruction that is desired.
 Here we can find some examples:

 | Code   | Instruction |
 |--------|-------------|